-Establishing a categorization scheme and naming convention is essential for keeping your data manageable.
+Establishing a categorization scheme and naming convention is essential for keeping your Heap dataset manageable.
 It also helps you create a more intuitive environment for everyone to operate in.

 You can organize your dataset into categories.
 We recommend defining a consistent structure and naming convention for your categories to support the growth of your dataset.